Sam0x90/CTI/Adversary Emulation Plans/2022_Top35_Mitre/Readme.md

 1. Download this harmless DLL from RedCanary github: https://github.com/redcanaryco/atomic-red-team/raw/master/atomics/T1218.010/bin/AllTheThingsx86.dll
 2. Execute: ```regsvr32.exe /s AllTheThingsx86.dll```

-This DLL was part of an open source project that no longer exists but the DLL is harmless and has been built to be loaded in various ways such as DllRegisterServer function.
+This DLL was part of an open source project that no longer exists but the DLL is harmless and has been built to be loaded in various ways such as with the DllRegisterServer function.
 Upon execution the function DllRegisterServer will execute calc.exe.
 You should therefore see a calculator pops up on the screen.
 Alternatively you can remove the "/s" argument (silent) to get a confirmation (or error) message about the execution, though attackers usually use the "/s" argument to avoid tipping off potential user.

 <ins>Cleaning procedure</ins>
 1. Execute: ```regsvr32.exe /U /s AllTheThingsx86.dll```